-Due to recent changes that were made by most major Internet Browsers, they are moving support for TLS to no longer cover 1.0 or 1.1.
-This guide will show you how to update your WHM to allow for TLS version 1.2 or 1.3 so that your sites continue to show secure.
+Due to recent changes made by most major Internet Browsers, they are moving support for TLS to no longer cover 1.0 or 1.1.
+This guide will show you how to update your WHM to allow for TLS version 1.2 or 1.3 so that your sites continue to show security.

 All -SSLv2 -SSLv3 -TLSv1

-You can also be sure that you have the correct TLS setup in the mail servers as well, it is however important to know that email tends to update very slowly, so not all servers are going to update their TLS right away.
-So it may be best to keep some of the older protocols active as if a message is sent with an older protocol it may be rejected, either by you or who you send it to.
+You can also be sure that you have the correct TLS setup in the mail servers as well.
+It is, however, important to know that email tends to update very slowly, so not all servers are going to update their TLS right away.
+So it may be best to keep some of the older protocols active as if a message is sent with an older protocol, it may be rejected, either by you or to who you send it.
 Go to Service Configuration > Exim Configuration Manager > Security > Options for OpenSSL

-I do recommend to keep the server to accept TLS 1.0 and 1.1 as there will likely be others that continue to use these for some time.
+I recommend keeping the server to accept TLS 1.0 and 1.1 as there will likely be others that continue to use these for some time.

 Then select the minimum you would like to allow.
 Do keep in mind that not everywhere will be updated right away, so setting this higher can cause connection issues.
-So if you change it and an issue occurs due the the TLS version then this may need to be set to a lower value.
+So if you change it and an issue occurs due to the TLS version, this may need to be set to a lower value.
 Or ensure that they are connecting to Dovecot with the proper TLS.

-Lite Speed is actually able to update TLS to 1.3 as well through WHM, so if you are using the Lite Speed Webserver then you would simply select the bottom option, then enter the below code to the line.
+Lite Speed can update TLS to 1.3 through WHM, so if you are using the Lite Speed Webserver, you would select the bottom option and then enter the below code to the line.

 ALL -SSLv3 -TLSv1 -TLSv1.1

-This will allow for all available TLS connection other than those excluded, which would include TLS 1.3.
+This will allow for all available TLS connections other than those excluded, which would include TLS 1.3.
 Next, scroll to the bottom of the page and save; Then restart the webserver.

-If you do not have a panel, or simply want to update your Apache server directly you can also edit the ssl.conf file.
+If you do not have a panel or simply want to update your Apache server directly, you can also edit the SSL.conf file.
 Make a backup of your files before making any major changes.
-You would simply edit the SSLProtocol line:
+You would edit the SSLProtocol line:

 SSLProtocol -all +TLSv1.2 +TLSv1.3